In California law, homicide is the killing of another human being while murder is an unlawful homicide with malice aforethought.

 - the result of recklessness,

-- unintentional, or
+- unintentional,

-- a result of negligence.
+- a result of negligence, or

-Murder
+Murder Meaning

-You act with malice aforethought if you behave with either:
+In California, murder is the unlawful killing of another person with malice aforethought.2 You act with malice aforethought if you behave with either:

 - the specific intent to kill the victim, or

-- a conscious disregard for life.[3]
+- a conscious disregard for life.3

-First-degree murder is the intentional killing of another person with both malice aforethought and premeditation or deliberation.
+In California, first-degree murder is the intentional killing of another person with both malice aforethought and premeditation or deliberation.

 You act with premeditation or deliberation if you weigh your options before deciding to kill someone.
 Evidence that you acted with premeditation or deliberation would be if you: